Skip to Main Content

 Research Data Management

-Introduction to data storage
+How to describe your data storage

-1. How will data and metadata be stored and backed up during the research process?
+How will data and metadata be stored and backed up during the research process?

-• Describe where the data will be stored and backed up during research activities and how often the backup will be performed.
+1. Describe where the data will be stored and backed up during research activities and how often the backup will be performed.
 It is recommended to store data in least at two separate locations.

-• Give preference to the use of robust, managed storage with automatic backup, such as provided by IT support services of the home institution.
+2. Give preference to the use of robust, managed storage with automatic backup, such as provided by IT support services of the home institution.
 Storing data on laptops, stand-alone hard drives, or external storage devices such as USB sticks is not recommended.

 Microsoft Teams, SharePoint Online and OneDrive are all provided by RCSI as 'out of the box' products for storing and sharing research data.